guilhermepo2/blog/_posts/2019-07-03-simple-state-machines.markdown

 A Finite-State Machine is a list of states, an initial state and the rules for transitions between states.
 That's pretty much it.

-Its purpose is to isolate pieces of code from one another, for example, in a simple platformer game, you have separate code for when the player is grounded and when the player is on air, these are your states: "Player Grounded" and "Player on Air", the initial state is Grounded and the rules are:
+Its purpose is to isolate pieces of code from one another, for example, in a simple platformer game, you want to have separate code for when the player is grounded and when the player is on air, these are your states: "Player Grounded" and "Player on Air", the initial state is Grounded and the rules are:
 - Grounded -> Jumping: If the player pressed to jump.
 - Jumping -> Grounded: If the player touches the ground.